How to Avoid the Google OAuth Security Assessment Fee

 To answer this question, let’s first make a clear delineation: free Gmail accounts (@gmail.com) and paid business G Suite Gmail accounts are treated differently when it comes to Gmail API integration.

-*If you are syncing data from consumer Gmail accounts but you have less than 100 users, you are also exempt from the security assessment.
+One loophole to avoid the security assessment fee even if you are syncing data from consumer’s Gmail accounts: If you have less than 100 users, you are exempt from the security assessment.

 How Do Administrators Whitelist My App?